UHP arrests wrong-way driver on DUI, open container charges in Magna | Gephardt Daily

 MAGNA, Utah, July 10, 2023 (Gephardt Daily) — Utah Highway Patrol troopers were called Sunday evening on a report of a wrong-way driver on State Route 201 near Redwood Road.

-“While I was responding, my sergeant and I observed a silver sedan on the eastbound lands going westbound on the left shoulder near 7200 West,” says an arrest document filed by an officer of the Utah Highway Patrol.
+“While I was responding, my sergeant and I observed a silver sedan on the eastbound lanes going westbound on the left shoulder near 7200 West,” says an arrest document filed by an officer of the Utah Highway Patrol.

 “My sergeant and I got the vehicle stopped on the left shoulder.
 The sole occupant in the vehicle was in the driver seat.
 The driver only spoke Spanish, we had another trooper respond to translate.